StackVista/stackstate-docs/use/alerting/kubernetes-monitors.md

 ### Kubernetes volume usage trend over 12 hours

 It is important to monitor the usage of Persistent Volume Claims (PVCs) in your Kubernetes cluster.
-PVCs are used to store data that needs to persist beyond the lifetime of a container, and it's crucial to ensure that they have enough space to store the data.To track this, StackState has set up a check that uses linear prediction to forecast the Kubernetes volume usage trend over a 12-hour period.
+PVCs are used to store data that needs to persist beyond the lifetime of a container, and it's crucial to ensure that they have enough space to store the data.
+To track this, StackState has set up a check that uses linear prediction to forecast the Kubernetes volume usage trend over a 12-hour period.
 If the trend indicates that the PVCs will run out of space within this time frame, you will receive a notification, allowing you to take action to prevent data loss or downtime.

 ### Kubernetes volume usage trend over 4 days